PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 14:22:47
+Last updated: 2024-04-02 14:24:50
-Random Quote: Beware of missing chances; otherwise it may be altogether too late someday. - Franz Liszt
+Random Quote: Failure doesn't mean you are a failure it just means you haven't succeeded yet. - Robert Schuller